 - (a) WHISTLEBLOWER IDENTITY.
-Any individual who files a complaint under Section 4.105 of this Chapter may elect to have his or her identity kept confidential as provided by Charter Section C3.699-13(a).
+City officers and employees shall treat as confidential the Any individual who files a complaint under Section 4.105 of this Chapter may elect to have his or her identity kept confidential as provided by any person who makes a complaint to a supervisor, the Office of the Controller, Ethics Commission, District Attorney, City Attorney, or department pursuant to this Chapter as required by Charter Section C3.699-13(a).
 Such election must be made at the time the complaint is filed. - (b) COMPLAINTS AND INVESTIGATIONS.
-The Ethics Commission shall treat as confidential complaints made under Section 4.105 of this Chapter, and related information, including but not limited to materials gathered and prepared in the course of investigation of such complaints, and deliberations regarding such complaints, as provided by Charter Section C3.699-13(a). - (c) PENALTIES FOR DISCLOSURE OF WHISTLEBLOWER IDENTITY.
-Except as provided in subsection (d), any City officer or employee who discloses the identity of any complainant with the knowledge that the complainant elected to keep his or her identity confidential may be subject to the administrative proceedings and penalties set forth in Charter Section C3.699-13.
+The Ethics CommissionCity officers and employees shall treat as confidential complaints made received under Sections 4.105, 4.115, and 4.117 of this Chapter, and related information, including but not limited to materials gathered and prepared in the course of investigation of such complaints, and deliberations regarding such complaints, as provided by Charter Section C3.699-13(a). - (c) PENALTIES FOR DISCLOSURE OF WHISTLEBLOWER IDENTITY.
+Except as provided in subsection (d), any City officer or employee who discloses the identity of any complainant with the knowledge that the complainant elected wanted to keep his or her identity confidential may be subject to the administrative proceedings and penalties set forth in Charter Section C3.699-13 in addition to disciplinary action up to and including dismissal by his or her appointing authority.
+A complainant may voluntarily disclose her identity.